Google Named Our Category. Here's the Layer Underneath It.

 The same gap is opening for coding agents

-Add Visualping to your AI agent in four clicks.
+Add Visualping to your AI agent.

 Once that connector is wired, the architecture becomes practical.
 The discovery layer finds the page.
 The agent asks Visualping to watch the page.
 Visualping returns verified changes.
 The agent takes action.